Exactly solvable conformal field theories: Analytic bootstrap

 Instead of choosing a solution for $c_i^\pm$, and therefore a particular field normalization, we could work with renormalization-invariant quantities, which cannot involve $c_i^\pm$.
 For example, the $s$-channel 4-point structure constant $D^{(s)}_k = \frac{C_{12k}C_{k34}}{B_k}$ is invariant under renormalization of the channel field $V_k$.
-Using the identity $c_i^- B_{i^-} = (-)^{s_i} c^+_{i^-} B_i$, which follows from Eqs. \eqref{b21} and \eqref{ccb}, it is possible to write $D^{(s)}_{k^+}$ as a combination of degenerate 4-point structure constants \eqref{cs}.
+And $D^{(s)}_{k^+}$ can be written as a combination of degenerate 4-point structure constants of the type $d^{(s)}_\pm$ \eqref{cs}, where $c_i^\pm$ factors cancel.
+(To see this, use the identity $c_i^- B_{i^-} = (-)^{s_i} c^+_{i^-} B_i$, which follows from Eqs. \eqref{b21} and \eqref{ccb}).

 In a CFT with 2 degenerate fields, the associativity of OPEs of the type $V^d_{\langle 2,1\rangle}V^d_{\langle 1,2\rangle}V_i$ leads to relations between the degenerate OPE coefficients for the 2 degenerate fields.
 (See \cite[Exercise 3.2]{rib14} for the case of Liouville theory.)
 These relations are equivalent to the compatibility of the shift equations from $V^d_{\langle 2,1\rangle}$ and $V^d_{\langle 1,2\rangle}$ for $B_i,C_{ijk}$.
 Here, we will directly show their compatibility by finding solutions.